 We want to keep it healthy, and we like variety and portability.
 Here are some of the best hiking snacks to help make your day on the trails even better.
 From dried fruits and nuts to sandwiches and energy bars, there’s something for everyone here.
 So grab your favorite day hike snacks and hit the trail!

 What are the Best Snacks for Hiking?

-The best hiking snacks are nutrient-dense, with a balance of carbs, fats, and protein.
+The best hiking snacks are nutrient-dense, with a balance of carbs, fats, and protein to maintain energy levels.

 Choose hiking foods that are not too high in sugar.
-After delivering a spike in energy, they can lead you to crash soon after.
+After delivering a quick energy boost, they can lead you to crash soon after.

 Good hiking snacks don’t need refrigeration, so you don’t need to worry about ice packs.

 Avoid foods that are easily smushed or crushed or are difficult to pack.
 That makes these options excellent road trip foods too.